Particular/docs.particular.net/samples/application-insights/sample.md

 snippet: register-probe

 Events and metrics are buffered and the Application Insights telemetry client does this every minute.
-If the process would gracefully stop we need to ensure that any pending events are flushed to Application Insights when the endpoint is stopped.
+If the endpoint instance would gracefully stop it needs to ensure that any pending events are flushed to Application Insight.

 snippet: flush-probe